sayedmdabu/nodeJS/README.md

 # nodeJS
 ## 1. What is Node?
-a.
-Node is not a Language
+1. Node is not a Language
-b.
-This is a server Environment
+2. This is a server Environment
-c.
-Node js can connect with database
+3. Node js can connect with database
-d.
-Code and syntax is very similar to JavaScript
+4. Code and syntax is very similar to JavaScript
-e.
-Nodejs free open source
+5. Nodejs free open source
-f.
-Node.js use chrome's V8 engine to execute code
+6. Node.js use chrome's V8 engine to execute code

 ## 2. Why do we use it?
 1. Node js mostly used for API